sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 7/18/2022 18:27 PT_
+_Updated 7/21/2022 18:54 PT_

 The team is now working on v7.17.
-Ayn and Martiniano will be covering for Manuel on iOS while he is out.
+Martiniano will be covering for Manuel on iOS while he is out.
+We are going to be delayed by at least a few days due to Ayn focusing on the blog.

 ***